tundish/blathnaid/blathnaid/book/chapters.rst

 Boon
 ----

+[NARRATOR]_

-Now this Trivet was very special; only a few Blacksmiths know how to make such a thing.
+    Now this Trivet is very special; only a few Blacksmiths know how to make such a thing.
-Because whatever you brewed upon it, however little tea you had; in fact, no matter if you were only boiling hay, that brew would nourish and cheer you throughout, and you would not feel the lack of a meal.
+    Because whatever you brew upon it, however little tea you have; in fact, no matter if you are only boiling hay, that brew will nourish and cheer you throughout, and you will not feel the lack of a meal.

 Camping
 -------

 So Jack rolled himself up in his blanket, near to the fire, warm and quite comfy.
-Morten settled down under a tree, happy to be away from the plough, and very pleased with his new shoes.
+Morten settled down under a tree, happy to be away from the plough and very pleased with his new shoes.

 Onward
 ------

-They awoke in the early light of a new day, and were soon on their way again.
+They were both awakened by dewfall in the half light of the next day, and were soon on their feet again.
 As they went on, the road East got broader.

 High Streets